vivianwhuo/Link-Adaptation/README.md

 # Link Adaptation
-This repository contains the simulation code for the industrial project "Ultra-Reliable and Low Latency Communications in 5G Networks".
+This repository contains the simulation code for the industrial project

 ## Dependencies